 When you return to collect the AG, you will need to enter the ActiGraph_Collection parallel block.
-Here, you will thank the respondent for taking part in the AG part of the study and record information about their experiences of wearing it.
-You will be prompted to record how many days the respondent wore the AG, the start and end dates, as well as whether you actually collected the AG.
+Here, you will thank the respondent for taking part in the AG element and record information about their experiences of wearing it.
+You will be prompted to:

-Finally, you will be prompted to give the respondent the £10 token of appreciation promissory note and to complete a despatch note for the respondent (see section 18.2 for more information about the token of appreciation for the AG part of the study).
+- record how many days the respondent wore the AG, - the start and end dates. - and whether you actually collected the AG. - Finally, you will be prompted to give the respondent the £10 token of appreciation promissory note and to complete a despatch note (see section 17.2 for more information about the token of appreciation for AGs).